henrysky/astroNN/docs/source/neuralnets/starnet.rst

 StarNet (arXiv:1709.09182)
 ---------------------------

-StarNet paper: arXiv:1709.09182_
+StarNet2017 is a astroNN neural network implementation from the paper (arXiv:1709.09182_), StarNet2017 is inherited from astroNN's CNNBase class defined in astroNN.models.NeuralNetBases

-You can create StarNet via
+You can create StarNet2017 via

 .. code:: python

-    from astroNN.models import StarNet
+    from astroNN.models import StarNet2017

-    # And then create an object of StarNet classs
+    # And then create an object of StarNet2017 classs
-    starnet_net = StarNet()
+    starnet_net = StarNet2017()

 .. note:: Default hyperparameter is the same as the original StarNet paper